Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

   (Architecture Decision Record).
 - **`consensus`**: Drives cross-model debate through gated discussion rounds, preserving healthy dissent when evaluating high-stakes architectural choices.
-- **`arena`**: Fans out parallel candidate attempts across multiple models for non-trivial artifacts where a single shot risks locking in the wrong shape.
-It scores candidates against a concrete rubric via an independent cross-judge, picks a base, and grafts the best parts of the losing candidates into the final synthesized output.
+- **`arena`**: Runs parallel candidate attempts across multiple models for tricky pieces where a single shot risks locking in the wrong shape.
+It scores candidates against a concrete rubric via an independent cross-judge, picks a base, and borrows the best bits from the runners-up.

-### Phase 2: Architecture and Planning
+### 📐 Phase 2: Architecture and Planning (Before the Code Rot)

-Once the design survives the grilling phase, it gets structured.
-Everything for a given initiative is co-located under a single directory at `projects/<yyyy-mm-dd-slug>/` (housing the spec, plan, tasks, and ADRs) rather than scattering them across separate `docs/` folders.
+Once the idea survives the grilling phase, it gets structured.
+Everything for a given initiative lives under a single directory at `projects/<yyyy-mm-dd-slug>/` (housing the spec, plan, tasks, and ADRs) rather than scattering them across random documentation folders.

-- **`architect`**: Coordinates the transition from concept to concrete artifacts, anchoring domain terminology before planning begins.
+- **`architect`**: Coordinates the move from concept to concrete artefacts, sorting out domain terminology before planning begins.
-- **`to-spec`**: Generates an implementation-ready capability specification (`spec.md`) with user stories, acceptance criteria, and testing seams.
-Living specs stay validated via CI so contracts do not rot.
+- **`to-spec`**: Generates a solid capability specification (`spec.md`) with user stories, acceptance criteria, and testing seams.
+Living specs stay validated in CI so contracts don't rot.
-- **`to-plan`**: Breaks the specification into vertical implementation slices (`plan.md`) with explicit `Blocked-by` dependency edges and pull-request groupings.
+- **`to-plan`**: Breaks the specification into vertical implementation slices (`plan.md`) with explicit `Blocked-by` dependency edges and PR groupings.
 - **`to-tasks`**: Compiles a single plan slice just-in-time into a mechanical, TDD-shaped runbook (`tasks.md`) with verbatim code and assertions, avoiding upfront plan decay.

-### Phase 3: Execution and Quality
+### 🔨 Phase 3: Building (Small, Mechanical Slices)

-With tasks compiled, execution is fast and deterministic.
+With tasks compiled, execution becomes fast and predictable.

-- **`next-task` & `next-slice`**: `next-task` implements and verifies the next single item in the runbook, while `next-slice` works through an entire vertical plan slice in one go.
+- **`next-task` & `next-slice`**: `next-task` implements and verifies the next item in the runbook, while `next-slice` works through an entire vertical plan slice in one go.
-- **`conventions-*` & `go-testing`**: Enforces strict language conventions (`conventions-go`, `conventions-python`, `conventions-sql`, etc.) and testing discipline (table-driven tests, `t.Context()`, bounded waits, public API testing, and zero unkeyed struct literals).
+- **`conventions-*` & `go-testing`**: Enforces strict language conventions (`conventions-go`, `conventions-python`, `conventions-sql`, and others) and testing discipline (table-driven tests, `t.Context()`, bounded waits, public API testing, and zero unkeyed struct literals).
 - **`unslop`**: Strips AI tells, buzzwords, puffery, and robotic cadence from documentation and prose to restore a clean, authentic human voice.
-- **`cleanup`**: Runs a background audit specifically hunting for AI-generated clutter, dead code, and unnecessary abstractions.
+- **`cleanup`**: Runs a background audit hunting for AI-generated clutter, dead code, and unnecessary abstractions.
 - **`precedent`**: Audits newly written code against existing conventions in the codebase, flagging any inconsistencies in naming, error handling, or API signatures.

-### Phase 4: Skeptical Review (Don't Be a Pushover)
+### 🧐 Phase 4: Sceptical Review (Don't Be a Pushover)

-Reviewing code with AI goes both ways: having agents review code, and critically evaluating the feedback agents give you.
+Reviewing code with AI works both ways: having agents review code, and critically evaluating the feedback agents give you.

-- **`code-review`**: Runs multi-dimensional reviews across parallel subagents (behavior, security, reliability, maintainability) using `pi-subagents` to catch subtle defects without context bloat.
+- **`code-review`**: Runs multi-dimensional reviews across parallel subagents (behaviour, security, reliability, maintainability) using `pi-subagents` to catch subtle bugs without blowing up the context window.
-- **`code-review-feedback` & `security-review-feedback`**: When an AI reviewer (or static analyzer) flags an issue, **do not reflexively accept it**.
-These skills force the agent to evaluate the claim with technical rigor.
+- **`code-review-feedback` & `security-review-feedback`**: When an AI reviewer (or static analyser) flags an issue, you shouldn't reflexively accept it.
+  These skills force the agent to evaluate the claim with technical rigour.
 Is the vulnerability actually reachable?
 Is the suggested refactor introducing hidden complexity?
-If a suggestion is invalid, reject it with proof.
+If a suggestion is rubbish, reject it with proof.

-### Phase 5: Shipping
+### 🚢 Phase 5: Shipping Without the Drama

 When the code is tested and clean, shipping is a deterministic, mechanical step.

 - **`branch`**: Cuts a feature branch using session context and standard naming.
-- **`commit`**: Stages and groups files intelligently, enforcing consequence-focused titles that explain why the change matters rather than listing raw mechanical steps.
+- **`commit`**: Stages and groups files sensibly, enforcing titles that explain why the change matters rather than listing raw mechanical steps.
 - **`draft-pr`**: Generates a concise pull request with clear Problem and Solution sections, consequence-driven titles, and load-bearing emoji.
 - **`stacked-prs`**: Coordinates dependent PR chains with the official